 In the late 1980’s, Ed was introduced by Phil Rizzuto to Allison Pfeifle, his florist, who was also legally blind.
 After a long courtship, Ed married Allison at home plate in Yankee Stadium on March 10, 2006.
 This was the first time that anyone was allowed to be married in that hallowed spot, and the wedding made news all over the globe.
 (The coverage of the wedding on the YES Network was nominated for an Emmy Award.)
 Director Penny Marshall was a guest at the wedding, and has expressed an interest in bringing Ed’s life story to the silver screen.

 Ed’s two sons now have families of their own, and he is blessed with three grandchildren.
 In 1995, Ed was inducted into the NJ Sports Hall of Fame, alongside a class that included Super Bowl winning quarterback Joe Theismann and Baseball Hall of Famer Larry Doby.
 In 2001, Ed was honored to be chosen, along with his sons, as one of the inspirational people to carry the Olympic flame through the streets of New York City on its way to the 2002 Winter Olympics.

-Six and a half decades after losing his sight, Ed Lucas, through his production company, “No Cup Or Cane”, tries to continue to inspire others and show people, both disabled and non-disabled, that there are no true handicaps in life.
+Six and a half decades after losing his sight, Ed Lucas, through his production company, “No Cup Or Cane”, tries to continue to inspire others and show people with disabilities (both visible and non-visible disabilities), that there are no true handicaps in life.
 With faith in yourself, a passion for something, and a determination to reach your goals, any obstacle - big or small - can be overcome.
 He is living proof of this.

 Seeing Home: The Ed Lucas Story: A Blind Broadcaster's Story of Overcoming Life's Greatest Obstacles